Bachelor Party (1984 film): Casting

-Jim Carrey, Tim Robbins, and Howie Mandel were considered for the role of Rick Gassko.
+Jim Carrey, Tim Robbins, and Howie Mandel were all considered for the role of Rick Gassko.

 Production

 The idea for the film came from an actual bachelor party thrown by producer Ron Moler and a group of friends for fellow producer Bob Israel.
 Several members of the film's cast and crew were at that party when the idea began to take shape.

 The film was made in the wake of the success of Police Academy.

 Music

 The soundtrack album from Bachelor Party was released in 1984.